Puppy food and how to feed a puppy

 A bit of variety in the puppy’s diet does wonders for the immune system and can keep allergies at bay.
 Pups go through a growth spurt from around 7 weeks to 6 months, which is a super important phase for the development of their gut microbes.
 Learn more how to add variety to your dog’s diet.

-How long the puppy must eat puppy food?
+How long do puppies eat puppy food?

-How much and how often a puppy eats?
+How much a puppy eats?

-The puppy’s daily food intake depends on:
+A puppy’s daily food intake depends on:

 - The puppy’s age